Contact2Grasp: 3D Grasp Synthesis via Hand-Object Contact Constraint

-\textbf{Effectiveness of Two Stage Learning Factorization} Results on both Obman (\tableref{obman}) and ContactPose datasets (\tableref{contactpose}) show our proposed method can improve Param2Mesh significantly on all metrics, indicating the effectiveness of the two stage factorization.
-The penetration-vol improve by 60$\%$ (Ours w/o refine) and 70$\%$ (Ours) on Obman.
-A reasonable grasp pose should embody both low penetration and simulation displacement.
-Thus the Sim-SR is a more comprehensive metric considering both of them.
-It can be observed that our method shows the best Sim-SR result on Obman (61.37$\%$), improving Param2Mesh by 118$\%$.

-On ContactPose, we also compare our method with other variants in diversity.
-Our method generates more diverse samples than the Param2Mesh baseline and the variant using ground truth contact maps.
-For the latter, as in the second stage only a one-to-one mapping is learned, the diversity actually measures the ground truth poses while our method in the first stage can generate new samples and therefore it is reasonable to have more diverse samples than the ground truth poses.
+\textbf{Effectiveness of Factorization} By comparing between Param2Mesh and Ours w/o PAP, we can see that our method achieves significant improvement on all metrics, indicating the effectiveness of the two-stage factorization.
+Especially, the penetration volume, depth and GSR are improved by 57$\%$, 38$\%$ and 68$\%$ respectively.
+In addition, the improvement on diversity (Div) indicates that our method generates more diverse samples.
+To further demonstrate the diversity and generalization performance of our method, we select two test objects (toothpaste and stapler) of ContactPose and visualize the distribution of generated grasp poses for each of them.
+As shown in Figure~\ref{fig.t-SNE}, we generate 200 grasp poses with small Ptr-Vol $(<5cm^3)$ and SD $(<2cm)$ for each object, and adopt the t-SNE technique to visualize the distribution of the pose parameters $\theta$.
+The sample distribution of our method is closer to the distribution of ground truth grasps, indicating better generalization performance.
+More results are shown in the supplementary material.